escray/escray.github.io/_posts/2016-03-15-CSS-From-0-To-1-Step-1.md

+---
+layout: post
+title: CSS From 0 to 1 Step 1
+date: 2016-03-15
+---

 I like this course.
 When I found there are some ’trick’ in the lesson, I really love it and want to directly go through this without interruption.

+Additionally, I really recommented it as this online course is free, [CSS from 0 to 1](http://www.sike.io/css0to1/).
+You just need to chat with the mentor @hayeah and tell some funny thing to him.

 There are quite lots stuff to read and learn.